MIT-SPARK/Kimera-VIO/README.md

 Note 1b: sometimes you may need to add /usr/local/lib to LD_LIBRARY_PATH in ~/.bashrc (if you get lib not found errors at run or test time)
 Note 2: you may have to add %YAML:1.0 as first line in all YAML files :-( Note 3: we are considering to enable EPI in GTSAM, which will require to set the GTSAM_THROW_CHEIRALITY_EXCEPTION to false (cmake flag).
+Note 4: for better performance when using the IMU factors, set GTSAM_TANGENT_PREINTEGRATION to false (cmake flag)

 Prerequisites: